cwdatlas/RetriageDashboard/README.md

 - Manage hospital resources

 ### Administrator / Director
+- Ability to log into a Administrator/Director account
 - Be able to review the activities of the Retriage Nurse in realtime and in the form of logs
-- Ability to start, stop, monitor, and setup the environment
+- Ability to start, stop, monitor, and set up the environment

 ## Security